 Poke a hole in the bottom of each egg cavity for drainage.

-Place top of the egg carton underneath like a tray to catch any drained water or runaway dirt.
+Place the top of the egg carton underneath to act as a tray to catch any drained water or runaway dirt.

 Fill the cavities with potting soil.

 Put two seeds/beans in each cavity.
 You can put in one, but I had old seeds and wanted to make sure something grew!